-After the whole ordeal with the No Boo necklace last week, and the fact that I didn’t use it, I decided to leave it at home.
+After the little incident with the No Boo necklace last week and the fact that I didn’t use it, I decided to leave it at home.
 Since then, I was considering doing a maze since I haven’t done one since 2006.
 (The fact that I buy No Boo necklaces should tell you about my fear tolerance and my interest for Haunt things.)
 I always thought the mazes may be too much for me but, since the scare zones don’t really scare me, I thought I might as well give a maze a try.

 ** Maze spoilers ahead, even though you’ve probably already been through them… **

 I got the recommendation from a couple people to do Sci-Fi House because the lighting lets you see very clearly throughout the maze.
 I had no idea some of the mazes work in tandem with others where you have to go through one to get through the other.
 I made my way to Sci-Fi House and saw people going underneath a rope so I figured it was some sort of temporary queue that wasn’t being used yet.
 Someone eventually came and yelled at everyone to go to the Crypt first so I did just that.

 The Crypt made me uncomfortable because of how narrow the passageways feel and there’s areas where there’s fake props that look like it could be people mixed in with actual actors.
 It was fun to stick with a group that was screaming the whole way.